 Seeing as how most people buy boots fairly early I pick up Boots of Speed next so I can chase or run away.
 Following my boots I finish my Rod of Ages.
 Once i have this I am generally able to stay in the lane for a very long time which allows me to both gain a lot of experience and accumulate quite a bit of gold.

 I finish my Sorcerer's Shoes next in order to enhance my overall damage, because I now have about 30 magic pen.
 Following Sorcerer's Shoes I like to start building Rylai's Crystal Scepter by getting either Amplifying Tome or Blasting Wand.
 Because Malz has decent ap ratios I'm normally able to still get kills relatively easily without stacking a lot of ap earlier.

 I always change my item build from there depending on how the battle is going so I split my item build into Three parts labeled A,B and C.

 A: Surviving troubles

 Ideally I like to finish my Rylai's Crystal Scepter before buying another item, however if I'm having problems surviving I'll either buy a Negatron Cloak or a Chain Vest.
-If I ended up buying a Negatron Cloak I upgrade it to either an Abyssal Scepter or Banshee's Vail.
+If I ended up buying a Negatron Cloak I upgrade it to either an Abyssal Mask or Banshee's Vail.
 If I ended up buying a Chain Vest I'll upgrade it into Zhonya's Hourglass or on rare occasions if I'm being focused on a lot I'll upgrade it to Thornmail.
 I generally don't like to get Thornmail because I then lose out on ap, but it can give a lot of armor and since I have almost 3k health in the end it can do quite a bit of damage to attacking enemies.